Syamraj24/upshift/readme.txt

 == Installation ==

 1. In your site's admin panel, go to Appearance > Themes and click `Add New`.
-2. Type "Upshift" in the search field.
+2. Type "Nexara" in the search field.
 3. Click `Install` and then `Activate` to start using the theme.
 4. Navigate to Appearance > Editor.
 5. Edit the page content as you wish, you can add, remove or customize any of the blocks.